Robyn Brown Speaks Out Against Lies, Reveals If She Is Leaving Kody

 — Robyn Brown (@LuvgvsUwngs) March 26, 2017

 Are you happy to hear that Robyn Brown and Kody Brown are doing fine?
 Do you feel like Kendra is just trying to stir up trouble?
-Sound off in the comments section below on your thoughts, and don’t miss new episodes of Sister Wives on TLC when it returns.
+Sound off in the comments section below, and don’t miss new episodes of Sister Wives on TLC when it returns.
 As of right now, TLC isn’t talking at all about when the show will be back or what is coming next from the Brown family.